Life as a small business owner can sometimes be lonely, especially if you work from home or alone.

 Talk to someone

 It may sound corny, but a problem shared is a problem halved.
-In business, you can face a number of challenges so speaking about any problems can help.
-Whether it is a fellow small business owner or a professional councillor, if you are feeling like things are getting the better of you, make the time to talk to someone.
+In business, you can face several challenges so speaking about any problems can help.
+Whether it is a fellow small business owner, a family member or friend, or your GP, if you feel like things are getting the better of you, make the time to talk to someone.

 If you are worried about how your business is tracking or involved in a business dispute, you can contact our business advisory service for free help and advice.